benp0908/episerver-1/README.md

 Parts of the gamemode code must appear in the order below, all of which are optional:
 - `p` for Private
 - `e` for customized event names, which is followed by the length of the event name and then the event name itself, such as `e5space`
-- `e` for customized event names with dashes, which is followed by the number of words and the length of each word and the word itself, such as `d21d3day`
+- `d` for customized event names with dashes, which is followed by the number of words and the length of each word and the word itself, such as `d21d3day`
 - `o` for Open
 - `m` for Maze
 - `f` for FFA, `2` for 2 Teams, `3` for 3 Teams, or `4` for 4 Teams
-- `d` for Domination or `m` for Mothership
+- `d` for Domination, `m` for Mothership, or `a` for Assault

 Note:
-- Maze FFA and 2 Teams Mothership are replaced with just Maze and Mothership
+- Maze FFA, 2 Teams Mothership, and 2 Teams Assault are replaced with just Maze, Mothership, and Assault
 - Team modes without domination or mothership are changed to TDM instead of Teams
 - Although Maze is before the team number in the gamemode code, they are moved to be after it in the displayed name (`m2` to 2TDM Maze)